ianepreston/blog/posts/2024-12-27-kubelog-cilium.md

 so I don't bootstrap clusters with an old version or have to manage patching versions in two places.
 That's a bit overengineered for how often I think I'm going to bootstrap clusters though so maybe I won't

+*Edit* I did it anyway, it follows the same pattern as the other stuff I bootstrap in my cluster so it wasn't a big deal.
+Besides some dumb issues like figuring out how to correctly format the yaml for values and accidentally installing it into the `argocd` rather than `kube-system` namespace (oops) there were no problems getting this going in argo.